Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/Unpacked.md

     The [Commit Message][commit-messages] file lists when messages appear in this file for each message.

-    When the message is not a [built-in][commit-messages-builtin], it is stored in this file.
+    When the message is not a [contextual-parameter][commit-messages-contextual], it is stored in this file.

 !!! note "A timestamp is shown beside each event, it does not need to be embedded into description."